peterjobes/jekyll-now/_posts/2019-05-27-beautiful-lies-edinburgh-marathon-2019.md

 It’s one of the most blatant lies I’ve ever heard.
 Not even close to the truth.
 I was a mess, staggering along the road, desperately trying to ring the last drop of energy from my body.

-It all started so promisingly.
-There was rain and wind forecast for the whole race, a relief after the scorching heat of the last time I ran this one.
+It had all started so promisingly.
+With wind and rain forecast for the whole race, the start was a dense sea of people dressed in home made bin bag ponchos.

-We were densely packed for the first few hundred metres until we hit the top of the mound and the pace picked up.
-It was good to have a chat with a lad from North Shields Poly on the way down the Royal Mile, enjoying some Geordie camaraderie before pushing on.
+The first few hundred metres were slow until we hit the top of the mound and things picked up rapidly.
+You run down the mound, along through Princes Street Gardens, past the Scott Memorial, before heading up and onto the Royal Mile.

-I was slightly ahead of pace through the first few kilometres, the mixture of enthusiasm and a down hill sweeps you along but I worked to control it.
+It's a breathtaking start to a run and I found myself a little ahead of pace as adrenaline and an incline swept me along.

-With just half an hour gone, the rain was replaced by bright sunshine.
-The heat made running harder but my pace was now about right and I started to settle in for the long haul.
+Before we left the city bright sunshine replaced the rain.
+The heat made running harder, and a sense of dread came over me as I remembered how sparse the water stations are.
+The pace was now about right and I started to settle in for the long haul.

->I was slightly ahead of pace through the first few kilometres but worked to control it, the mixture of enthusiasm and a down hill sweeps you along.
+>It's a breathtaking start to a run and I found myself a little ahead of pace as adrenaline and an incline swept me along.

-Coming out of Edinburgh you hit the coast and pass the finish line at Musselburgh, 9 miles in, before starting a long out and back along the shores of the Forth.
-The course hits half way just beyond Prestonpans and I clocked a roughly 1:43 split, still on track to get my target time of 3:30.
+Coming out of Edinburgh you hit the coast and pass the finish line at Musselburgh before starting a long out and back along the shores of the Forth.
+The course hits half way beyond Prestonpans and I clocked a roughly 1:43 split, still on track to get my target time of 3:30.

-The turn around point is a short distance beyond the grounds of a country house and it loomed large on my mind.
-It’s where it all fell apart last time and I was starting to feel the weight of my legs again.
+The turn around point is a short distance beyond the grounds of a country house.
+This part of the race had become a huge moment in my mind – it was where it all fell apart last time and I was starting to feel the weight of my legs again.

 Digging deep let me keep the pace through the turn and on into the grounds, grinding out every metre.
-It was a real confidence boost to get out onto the road again just ahead of target.
+It gave a real confidence boost to get through the section just ahead of target.
 Almost twenty miles down.

-The wind heading back towards the finish was intense.
-It didn’t seem to give any benefits when it was behind you and yet turned into a raging hoolie when you turned to face it.
-I was able to keep the pace up through the twenty mile marker and started to believe it could be my day.
+Back on the road the head wind was intense.
+It hadn’t seem to give any benefit when it was behind us and yet turned into a raging hoolie when we started to run into it.
+Pushing on, I was able to keep up the pace through the twenty mile marker and started to believe it could be my day.

-Twenty one, twenty two… at twenty two I noticed my pace had begun to drop.
-The overall time was still where it should be for a 3:30 finish but the last mile had been a little too slow – I needed to speed up again if I was to get in on target.
-I tried to push and got marginally quicker for a few moments before hitting the wall catastrophically at mile twenty three.
+Twenty-one, twenty-two… at twenty-two I noticed my pace had begun to drop.
+The time was still where it should be for a 3:30 finish but the last mile had been too slow – I needed to speed up again if I was to get in on target.

->The wind didn’t seem to give any benefits when it was behind you and yet turned into a raging hoolie when you turned to face it.
+I tried to push myself and got quicker for a minute or two before hitting the wall catastrophically at mile twenty-three.
+I urged my legs to respond, all I needed was three eight minute miles, but there was nothing left.

-I walked a little to refuel but was struggling to get going again and the next two miles were a mixture of painful walking and then running.
-I was swaying pretty dramatically as I passed the twenty five mile marker.

-It was here that a group of people noticed and started to cheer.
-They really went for it, encouraging me by name and cheering for Heaton, and that’s when I heard the beautiful lie:
+I paused to refuel but was struggling and the next two miles were a mixture of painful walking and running.
+I came through the twenty-five mile marker swaying pretty dramatically.
+It was here that a group of people noticed my plight and started to cheer.
+My name started to ripple through the crowd as they saw I was in trouble and that’s when I heard the beautiful lie:

 “Come on Peter, you’re looking good.”

-I knew how bad shape I was in by this point but I also really needed the encouragement.
+I knew how bad shape I was in by this point.
+I was anything but looking good, but I also really needed the encouragement so chose to believe it.
+It's amazing what the crowds at a marathon can do for your morale.
 I straightened up and picked up the pace again.

+>It's amazing what the crowds at a marathon can do for your morale.

 Coming round the final corner I raised my right arm in the air, fist clenched, and headed for the line.

->Coming round the final corner I raised my right arm in the air, fist clenched, and headed for the line.

 My final time was 3:38:50 (though the split for the actual 42.2k was 3:37:09).
 I could barely walk and fumbled through the medal collection before dropping down next to a fence to recover.

 It’s hands down the hardest I've ever pushed myself in a road race.
 My emotions are bittersweet.
 I ran a PB by over five minutes, and I'm pleased to have turned in my best marathon performance yet – but for 23 miles, it was on.
-My target felt so close and yet ended up so far away.
+My target felt so close and ended up so far away.

+There's a sense of joy at the same time as a nagging frustration that this always happens.

 As F. Scott Fitzgerald wrote; “It eluded us then, but that’s no matter – tomorrow we will run faster, stretch out our arms farther … And then one fine morning– So we beat on, boats against the current, borne ceaselessly into the past.”